 MIDI Channels Some controllers allow different channels to map to different display modes for feedback colours.
-For exam-
+For examuniverse?
+Scroll up to Profile assignment if you don't.

 Back to the input profile definitions panel

 When you're done with channels mapping, click the OK button to accept changes and save the input profile.
 If you didn't enter a manufacturer/model for the profile, you'll be prompted to enter them before you can continue.